COURSES & RETREATS

 Exploring secular Buddhism through courses and retreats

 For those who want an introduction to secular Buddhism, or who wish to explore key ideas in secular Buddhism more thoroughly, there are a number of excellent courses and retreats to choose from.
-They range from self-paced, online courses to the two-year course on secular dharma offered by Bodhi College.
+They range from SBN’s free online course (available in both self-paced and group versions) to the course on secular dharma offered by Bodhi College.

 On this page you will find the variety of courses and retreats available on secular Buddhism.